ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The attestation request, shown in the figure, consists of a structure `TbsPkixEvidence` containing one `ReportedEntity` for each entity expected to be included in the Evidence produced by the HSM.

-Each instance of `ReportedEntity` included in the request is referred to as a request entity.
-A request entity contains a number of instances of `ReportedAttribute` known as request attributes.
-The collection of request entities and request attributes represent the information desired by the Presenter.
+Each instance of `ReportedEntity` included in the request is referred to as a requested entity.
+A requested entity contains a number of instances of `ReportedClaim` known as requested claims.
+The collection of requested entities and requested claims represent the information desired by the Presenter.

-In most cases the value of a request attribute should be left unspecified by the Presenter.
-In the process of generating the Evidence, the values of the desired attributes are observed by the Attesting Environment within the HSM and reported accordingly.
-For the purpose of creating a request, the Presenter does not specify the value of the requested attributes and leaves them empty.
-This is possible because the definition of the structure `ReportedAttribute` specifies the element `value` as optional.
+In most cases the value of a requested claim should be left unspecified by the Presenter.
+In the process of generating the Evidence, the values of the desired claims are measured by the Attesting Environment within the HSM and reported accordingly.
+For the purpose of creating a request, the Presenter does not specify the value of the requested claims and leaves them empty.
+This is possible because the definition of the structure `ReportedClaim` specifies the element `value` as optional.

-On the other hand, there are circumstances where the value of a request attribute should be provided by the Presenter.
-For example, when a particular cryptographic key is to be included in the Evidence, the request must include a key entity with one of the "identifier" attributes set to the value corresponding to the desired key.
+On the other hand, there are circumstances where the value of a requested claim should be provided by the Presenter.
+For example, when a particular cryptographic key is to be included in the Evidence, the request must include a key entity with one of the "identifier" claim set to the value corresponding to the desired key.

 Some instances of `ReportedEntity`, such as those representing the platform or the transaction, do not need identifiers as the associated elements are